eclipse-packaging/packages/RELEASING.md

   - In some cases a respin/rebuild is needed and setGitDate needs to be run again.
     In that case you may need to manually add a minute or two to the applied timestamp in the script.
 - [ ] Run a [CI build](https://ci.eclipse.org/packaging/job/epp/job/master/) that includes the above changes.
-  - If the build fails, there may be the opportunity to continue the build rather than restart it.
   - If the build fails there may be the opportunity to continue the build rather than restart it.
     This is relatively underused option but enabled by the multi-step Jenkins build in the Jenkinsfile.
     For example, running the build with the previously successful steps commented out can produce a build.